kkmhogen/KBeaconDemo_Ios/README.md

 ```

 #### 4.3.5 Send command to device
 After app connect to device success, the app can send command to device.
+All command message between app and KBeacon are JSON format. our SDK provide HashMap to encapsulate these JSON message.

-#### 4.3.4.1 Ring device
+#### 4.3.5.1 Ring device
  For some KBeacon device that has buzzer function.
-The app can ring device. for ring command, it has 5 paramaters:
+The app can ring device. for ring command, it has 5 parameters:
  * msg: msg type is 'ring'
  * ringTime: uint is ms. The KBeacon will start flash/alert for 'ringTime' millisecond  when receive this command.
  * ringType: 0x0:led flash only; 0x1:beep alert only; 0x2 both led flash and beep;
- * ledOn: optional paramaters, uint is ms.the LED will flash at interval (ledOn + ledOff).
-This paramaters is valid when ringType set to 0x0 or 0x2.
+ * ledOn: optional parameters, uint is ms.the LED will flash at interval (ledOn + ledOff).
+This parameters is valid when ringType set to 0x0 or 0x2.
- * ledOff: optional paramaters, uint is ms. the LED will flash at interval (ledOn + ledOff).
-This paramaters is valid when ringType set to 0x0 or 0x2.
+ * ledOff: optional parameters, uint is ms. the LED will flash at interval (ledOn + ledOff).
+This parameters is valid when ringType set to 0x0 or 0x2.

 ```objective-c
 -(void) ringDevice